datasets/cash-surplus-deficit/README.md

 ## Updating the package

-To update the current package from its source, run `make Makefile`.
+To update the current package from its source, simply run `make` from your terminal.
 It should update the package automatically, unless there were some changes in the source.

 ## License